Daniel-Chin/HPL/miniOO/report.md

     no library importing
     ||| (parallelism) randomly swaps the two sub-controls for each transition.
 Decision is based on random bools from the OS.
 maybe specialties:
-    `val` field is exposed to users of miniOO.
     Parsing error
     ```
     Unknown error.
 Prabably parsing error?